openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 **Strings** and **arrays** can be thought as `external` record with some manipulating functions.
 There is no support for generics due to the low-level nature of the assembler, hence arrays of different types are implemented with different external record.

-## Appendix B, Informative: Mapping Panda Assembler Types to JVM Types
+## Appendix B, Informative: Mapping Panda Assembler TYpes to JVM Types

 This section serves purely illustrative purposes.